 This kind of infection is a real threat.
 Even though yeast infections can harm the genitalia, According to medical professionals, this infection is not consistent with sexually transmitted diseases, but symptoms are alike in some ways.
 Nonetheless, an anal yeast infection can spread or be acquired by individuals.

-However, if a person is used to having anal sex without protection, like a sec without a condom or another barrier contraceptive, they risk contracting or transmitting an anal yeast infection.
+However, suppose a person is used to having anal sex without protection, like a sec without a condom or another barrier contraceptive.
+In that case, they risk contracting or transmitting an anal yeast infection.

-It is important to get an anal yeast infection diagnosed.
+It is essential to get an anal yeast infection diagnosed.
 Early diagnosis can help to reverse the disease caused by infection, and simple treatment can clear it up at a faster pace.

 Suitable Conditions For Candida Growth: